joakimk/toniq/README.md

 You can configure the timeouts in your application, see [config.ex](lib/toniq/config.ex) for defaults.

+The failover system consists of three independent processes:

+* `Toniq.Keepalive` reports in as long as the VM is running and redis is available
+* `Toniq.Takeover` takes over jobs from vms that hasn't reported in recently enough
+* `Toniq.JobImporter` enqueues and runs inherited jobs

 ### Why will jobs be run more than once in rare cases?

 If something really unexpected happens and a job can't be marked as finished after being run, this library prefers to run it twice (or more) rather than not at all.